ArvinDelavari/Instruction-Set-Executant/README.md

 Overall, this code provides a basic implementation of a RISC-V processor that can execute a subset of the `RV32IM` instruction set.

+> [!Note]\
+> Please be aware that the codes provided in this repository is designed for educational purpose and should not be considered suitable for professional applications.
+It is only offering examples and demonstrations of fundamental concepts.
+It is crucial to understand that this code may not meet the particular standards expected in a professional setting.
+Therefore, it is strongly advised to modify and enhance the code appropriately before utilizing it in any production or professional environment.

 This repository contains an open-source code under the [MIT license](https://opensource.org/license/mit/) and is free to use.